Tech News, Magazine & Review WordPress Theme 2017

 fulfilled 30% more orders with

-after implementing the ERP tool.
+the same resources after implementing the ERP tool.
 The company previously used paperwork

 to track orders and admitted that sometimes orders were misplaced, which caused